 If you thought the loss of profits, fines, and decreased credibility with your merchant processor was bad, it gets worse.
 Accounting for chargebacks is a nightmare.

-- Unlike checks or deposits, you won’t be dealing with chargebacks on a daily basis.
+- Chargeback accounting is unlike checks or deposits.
+You won’t be dealing with chargebacks on a daily basis.
 When you do encounter one, you might have to re-teach yourself the chargeback accounting process you instigated the last time.
-This means you could easily document them wrong (or at least differently) every time.
-This will lead to a big headache at the end of the year when you try to settle the books.
+Which puts you back to wondering whether to add a journal entry or void a credit card transaction.
+This means you could easily document them incorrectly (or at least differently) every time.
+This will lead to a migraine at the end of the year when you try to settle the books.

 - The chargeback dispute process is quite lengthy.
 It can be drawn out even more if you decide to submit a chargeback rebuttal letter or take the case all the way through arbitration.
 That means the process could easily be extended several months.
 If the chargeback process took funds out of your account in May but the claim isn’t resolved until July, your books will be out of whack for quite a while.